 Stratum is an artistic collaboration with artist Amy Kollar Anderson.
 The experimental paintings were originally displayed at the Dayton Visual Arts Center February 22 - March 24, 2018.
-The show will be hung again August 3 - September 26, 2018 at Indiana University East.
+The works were shown again August 3 - September 26, 2018 at Indiana University East.

 Stratum Artists’ Statement